-For all of the other breadth courses, you'll choose the ones that best match you own unique set of interests and goals:
+Choose the ones that best match your own unique set of interests and goals:

 What is the Computer Science requirement?

 You need to take at least one course in Computer Science (CS), and, ideally, we’d like you to take that course in your first year.
 It will contribute to your success in future courses, and may be an important pre-requisite for others.
-For most of you, CS 115 or CS 135 will be suitable.
-CS 100 will satisfy the requirement but it won’t give you much room to grow.
+For most of you, CS 105, CS 115 or CS 135 will be suitable.

 Choose one of the sections that’s labelled Reserve: Not in Yr 1 Math, a section that’s been set aside for students like you who are not in the Math faculty.